-At February 3, 2018 and January 28, 2017, restricted cash and cash equivalents consisted of \$27.8 million related to collateral for certain insurance contracts.
+At February 2, 2019 and February 3, 2018, restricted cash and cash equivalents consisted of \$21.9 million and \$27.8 million, respectively, related to collateral for certain insurance contracts.
 The Company has the ability to convert the restricted cash to a letter of credit at any time, which would reduce available borrowings on the ABL Line of Credit by a like amount.